AndrePatri/WheeBBot-v1/README.md

 - [ ] Write a GUI for visualizing data from the sensors and possibly also interacting with the robot.
 Options: Kivy, TkInter, PyQT or directly use rqt

-- [ ] See if it is possible to include current feedback into the sent messages in the ODrive

 - [ ] Setup a controller (possibly a service) node, which reads the full state, the output references and publishes the desired control inputs.
 This node should hold the controller script to be tested on the robot and should be written in a modular way, in a way that different control inputs can be integrated easily.
 This node could also be deployed on the host pc so that the RPI is lifted from the computational burden.

 - [ ] Write a node which, given the computed inputs, sends the control inputs on can0 to the ODrive (torques)